marioortizmanero/polybar-pulseaudio-control/README.md

 Usage: pulseaudio-control.bash ACTION

 Actions:
-    --help              display this help and exit
+    help              display this help and exit
-    --output            print the PulseAudio status once
+    output            print the PulseAudio status once
-    --listen            listen for changes in PulseAudio to automatically update this script's output
+    listen            listen for changes in PulseAudio to automatically update this script's output
-    --up, --down        increase or decrease the default sink's volume --mute, --unmute    mute or unmute the default sink's audio --togmute           switch between the actions above
+    up, down          increase or decrease the default sink's volume mute, unmute      mute or unmute the default sink's audio togmute           switch between muted and unmuted
-    --change            switch to the next available sink --sync              synchronize all the output streams volume to the be the same as the current sink's volume
+    next-sink         switch to the next available sink sync              synchronize all the output streams volume to the be the same as the current sink's volume
 ```

 ## Useful icons